Seceventspen/Alternativesec/_posts/2017-08-04-Cracking-In-The-Cloud-With-Hashcat.md

 ![Dashboard](/images/AWS/Dashboard.png)

-To generate out support case to have our default instance complete we can do the following:
+To generate our support case to have our default instance complete we can do the following:

 -	Click on the support drop down
 -	Select create case